agermanidis/population-infinite/README.md

 __In class lecture:__ To what degree is personal change possible?
 Psychology of personality, habit formation, and behavioural change theories.
 Individual vs. cultural vs. organizational vs. national identity.

+__Assignment:__ Write a proposal (what, why, how) for your final project.
+Prepare to present and discuss at the beginning of next class.

 __Reading for next week__:
 * Marco Deseriis, Improper Names, Chapter 3 (Link in Google Drive)
 * [Lisa Nakamura, "Race In/For Cyberspace: Identity Tourism and Racial Passing on the Internet"](https://pdfs.semanticscholar.org/3531/da9329d2b7158bd697e1aa8ef073f78de6fb.pdf?_ga=2.183451366.1956539579.1567370805-2117625465.1567370805)